George Forrester and Company: Stability problems

 Forrester's engines were extremely successful for their time, but the outside cylinders and cranks caused the locomotives to sway so much that they were referred to as "Boxers".
 From 1834 an extra trailing axle was added for some for the Liverpool and Manchester Railway.
 The Dublin and Kingston Railway also converted all their Forrester engines to well tank engines by 1841, the process being described as "not difficult".

 1840s

 Three 2-4-0 locomotives were supplied to the London & Brighton Railway between October 1842 and March 1843.
 John Urpeth Rastrick inspected the locomotives, which were designed for freight, at the factory and confirmed the workmanship was good but required his own modifications and alterations.

-On 6 October 1844, the South Eastern Railway (SER) ordered six Stephenson "long boiler" pattern goods from a "Robert Browne of Liverpool" though this seemed to be way disguising the manufacturer as Forrester's which whom a director had a familial connection.
+Under James Cudworth's supervision, on 6 October 1844 the South Eastern Railway (SER) ordered six Stephenson "long boiler" pattern goods from a "Robert Browne of Liverpool" though this seemed to be way disguising the manufacturer as Forresters which whom a director had a familial connection.

 The largest order was for fifteen s in 1847 for the South Eastern Railway.
 These like the three for the London & Brighton Railway, were of the Stephenson "long boiler" pattern.